1950s Baseball Card Box

 But you don't have to make up your mind right away.

-You can hold on to them for a little while, but remember the next guy on the list Rolling Eyes
+You can hold on to them for a little while, but remember the next guy on the list

-You make your choices bananarama Put in the replacements and begin to look at lots as sources of more trade material.
+You make your choices Put in the replacements and begin to look at lots as sources of more trade material.

 This is not pie-in-the-sky dreaming which I bring to your table.
 I have been doing these boxes for quite a while now.
 And my partner in one of these boxes recently included the following statement in an e-mail: